MyGGaN/mixpanel-python/README.md

 Installation
 ------------
-This Python3.3 library can not be installed via PyPi jet.
+This Python3.3 library can not be installed via PyPI jet.
 Please clone the repo.

 Getting Started